Mehmed Kerem Uludag

 Rowing

 I first started rowing in my freshman year of high school.
 I developed a deep passion, partly because of the physical and mental benefits of the daily outdoor workout, but also in large part due to the connections I made and the community I felt a part of.
-I didn't have a chance to join the Michigan Men's Rowing team last season because I came to the University in the Winter term.
-I did not even have plans of joining this semester until I was recruited by some of my old high school friends I rowed with.
-I was reluctant in joining because I had a pretty rough schedule with 16 credits (two difficult EECS courses), my work in MAAV, and of course my part-time job at ARC, however, I decided to give it a try, and if anything it has made me even more productive with my time.
-Since the start of the term, I have frequently found myself in "panic mode" where I always have things that I need to do, so I spend less time on unnecessary things (like social media) and I am always trying to maximize my efficiency when doing assignments, projects or studying.
-My grades have also reflected this concept almost halfway through the semester compared to my grades in Winter 22, even though I have much tougher classes.
+I joined the Michigan Men's Rowing team and it has made me even more productive with my time.
+Since the start of the term, I have frequently found myself in "panic mode" where I always have things that I need to do, so I spend less time on unnecessary things and I am always trying to maximize my efficiency.

 Rowing Team Rowing Practice Rowing Team Rowing Practice Rowing Team Rowing Practice